agathoklisx/libved/README.md

       filename - line number/total lines - current idx - line len - char integer

-    - the message line is the last line on screen; the message should be cleared after a keypress
+    - the message line is the last line on screen; any message should be cleared after a keypress

     - the prompt row position is one before the message line